benburrill/picoputt/README.md

 we're trying to play golf.
 Although there will be (partial) position measurement, it won't be a matter of measuring the golf ball's position until you get lucky enough for it to end up in the hole, measurement will just be a tool to re-localize the golf ball that adds to your score, just like putting will.
+I plan to make putting contribute 1 to your score (like classical golf) and measurement contribute 1/2.
+In other words: measure twice, putt once (not necessarily in that order).

 The object of the game will be to reach some probability threshold in a particular energy eigenstate of the golf course, specifically the local minimum energy state at the hole.
 Since it will be based on energy state rather than position, simply getting probability into the hole won't be sufficient -- the ball needs to come to rest there.
-For this to work, we'll need a dissipative effect.
-The plan is to use an effect I call phase drag, which acts as a linear drag force on the phase gradient.
-The local minimum energy state at the hole of the total golf-course Hamiltonian $H_g = H_0 + V_{hole}$ will be approximated by simply using the ground state of the hole Hamiltonian.
+The local minimum energy state at the hole of the total golf-course Hamiltonian $H_g = H_0 + V_{hole}$ will be approximated by simply using the ground state of the hole Hamiltonian, but in order for the ball to come to rest, a dissipative effect is necessary.

-I've yet to implement this phase-drag effect in picoputt, but I have implemented it in my prototype by using skimage's unwrap_phase to do a 2D phase unwrapping, which I then scale down and reapply to the wavefunction's magnitude to decrease the phase gradient everywhere each timestep.
+Energy dissipation in picoputt is implemented with an effect I call phase drag, which acts as a linear drag force on the phase gradient.
+I'll describe more technical details later, but basically phase gradient is a measure of local momentum, and so phase drag tries to decrease the phase gradient everywhere each timestep.
+Actually the irrotational component of the phase gradient is what's used, so phase drag has no effect on quantum vortices.
 Although it's a bit mathematically sketchy, qualitatively it works quite well as a drag force and has some interesting effects like decreasing the tendency of a wavepacket to spread out (making it "more classical").